 Driving under the influence of drugs or alcohol is a crime that can result in a suspension of your driver’s license, jail time, fines, probation, drug counseling, and other penalties.
 If you are a college student your academic status can be jeopardized.

 Penalties differ for impaired driving offenses depending upon whether the incident is the first drunk driving charge and on how high your blood alcohol content was.
 Some of the possible consequences of conviction include:

 - An evaluation for drug or alcohol addiction

 - The suspension of your driver’s license

-Our Cheltenham Pennsylvania DUI lawyers can help you deal with the charges, explore defenses, negotiate a plea deal or gain entry into diversion programs.
+Our Cheltenham, PA DUI lawyers can help you deal with the charges, explore defenses, negotiate a plea deal, or gain entry into diversion programs.
 The right choice will depend upon the specifics of your case.

 If you or a loved one has been arrested for driving under the influence in Eastern Pennsylvania, it’s vital to enlist a Pennsylvania drunk driving lawyer to help.
 At The Law Offices of Steven E. Kellis, you will find a skilled PA criminal defense attorney with the experience needed to advocate for you.